Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 | Citizenship | Same + 7 years residency | Full citizen | After 7 years |

-Multiple assets may be combined if the total qualifying investment reaches the threshold and each asset is documented for the costa rican immigration office.
+Multiple assets may be combined if the total qualifying investment reaches the threshold and each asset is documented for the Costa Rican immigration office.

 Real Estate Investment: The Most Popular Golden Visa Route